Welcome and thanks for visiting...

 It’s out here in the fairway where golf’s variables accumulate.
 Fairways are as unique as fingerprints.

-The minutiae that captivates golfers and influences their play is never as obvious as it is in the fairways.
+The minutiae that captivate golfers and influence their play is never as obvious as it is in the fairways.

 Golfing shots may have similarities, but few are copies.